In Nod to Normalcy, Pence Celebrates Air Force Academy Grads

 Pence's trip, only his second outside Washington in the last six weeks, was aimed at showing that the country is on course to gradually reopening after weeks of the coronavirus shutdown.

-He spoke at a scaled-down ceremony in Colorado Springs, where hundreds of graduating cadets in blue and white dress uniforms sat eight feet apart, taking up an area nearly as large as a football field.
+He spoke at a scaled-down ceremony at the academy outside Colorado Springs, where hundreds of graduating cadets in blue and white dress uniforms sat eight feet apart, taking up an area nearly as large as a football field.

 “I know we gather at a time of great challenge in the life of our nation,” Pence said as he began his remarks.
 “And while we don’t quite look like the usual graduation at the Air Force Academy, let me tell you, this is an awesome sight.
 And I wouldn’t be anywhere else but with the 62nd class of the Air Force Academy, the class of 2020.”